HelloSecurityDev/Useful-Scripts/README.md

 Run the scripts at your own risk and always check for comments and notations within the script to ensure you know what you are doing.

-Hello Security LLC will not be held legally liable for any misuse or damage created by using a script found hereing.
-You are using anything found herein at your risk.
+Hello Security LLC will not be held legally liable for any misuse or damage created by using a script found herein.
+You are using anything found herein at your own risk.

 If you can make any one script or group of scripts better, work, or troubleshoot anything, you are welcome to republish your version just, please, ensure you include notation or mention of Hello Security LLC being the original developer.